aeramos/RuneScape-Discord-Chat-Sync/README.md

     any licensing issues and in the event of a contradiction between the text in the README and the text in COPYING, refer to the text in COPYING.

+* Will I be banned from RuneScape for using this bot?
+    * I **very** highly doubt it.
+First off, I don't think that Jagex's antiban applies to the RuneScape Companion since not much can be done from there.
+    I have run this bot for days straight without any problems.
+If the bot does get banned, only the bot should get banned.
+I highly doubt that Jagex would ban anyone else (the host or anyone in the clan/friends chat).
+So rest assured, there is almost no risk from using this bot in your chat.

 ## MAINTAINERS

  * [Alejandro Ramos](https://github.com/aeramos)